redis-applied-ai/redis-retrieval-optimizer/README.md

 }
 ```

 > 💡 Using custom query metadata?
-That’s fine—just make sure your custom search method knows how to interpret it.
+That's fine—just make sure your custom search method knows how to interpret it.

 ---